terragraph/terragraph-planner/docs/runbook/Quick_Start.md

 python3 -m unittest discover terragraph_planner -b
 ```

-> Using different versions of 3rd party dependencies than the ones specified
+> Using different versions of 3rd party dependencies from the ones specified
-in the requirements file can lead to test failure; this does **not** mean the
+in the requirements file can lead to test failure; this does **NOT** mean the
 optimized plan quality is degraded.

 ## Run a Plan